Want to know how to move out at 18?

 Create a Monthly Budget

 It’s impossible to emphasize the importance of this enough.
 Your livelihood earns you a certain income every month, but before you can enjoy spending it, you need to have a good estimate of what your monthly expenses are.
-Here are just some you’re likely to have: rent, groceries, utilities, cable subscriptions, internet, cell phone plan, car insurance.

-Part of keeping a good montly budget is tracking all spending, including those morning stops at convenience stores for coffee!
+Part of keeping a good monthly budget is tracking all spending, including those morning stops at convenience stores for coffee!
 And if your income isn’t meeting your cost of living, it’s time to make changes.

 Find Housing That’s Within Your Budget

-If housing costs weren’t already part of your budget, they soon will be.
 Once you know your income and expenses, you can start looking for a place to live.
-This can be exciting, and it can be tempting to sign a lease for a place with all kinds of bells and whistles but keep in mind your budget and what you can afford on housing costs.
+This can be exciting, and it can be tempting to sign a lease for a place with all kinds of bells and whistles, but keep in mind your budget and what you can afford on housing costs.

 Figure Out Your Transportation Needs

-How are you going to be getting to and from work, running errands, etc.?
-This will depend on where you live, what facilities and infrastructure exist around you, and what your tastes are.
-The answers will affect your budget in terms of insurance, gas expenses, vehicle maintenance, car payments, and more.
+This will depend on where you live, the facilities and infrastructure around you, and your tastes.
+The answers will affect your budget for insurance, gas expenses, vehicle maintenance, car payments, and more.

 Open a Bank Account

-Growing up, you may have had a bank account opened and controlled by a parent or some other adult.
 Now, you’ll need your own where you’re the sole authorized user.
 This way, only you can control how the money in your account is spent.

 Save Money